 Plant plenty of ground-cover perennials and mat-forming shrubs to smother the soil and keep down weeds.
 But, don’t cram plants in cheek-by-jowl for an instant effect.
 Observe the correct spacing (your garden centre or nursery will help here), or be prepared to undertake some judicious pruning in a few years’ time.

 18. The more the merrier in garden borders

 Never place each plant as a solitary specimen.
 This results in a bitty-looking display.
 Instead, plant in groups proportionate to the size of space.

 In small gardens/borders, shrubs and roses planted in groups of three is common, unless they’re larger specimens, where one by itself is fine.
-For perennials and grasses, plant in groups of three to 12 plants, depending on the importance of the plant and how distinctive it is; some plants – particularly pastel-coloured single-stemmed perennials, for example – are invisible by themselves.
+For perennials and grasses, plant in groups of three to 12 plants, depending on the importance of the plant and how distinctive it is; some plants – particularly pastel-colored single-stemmed perennials, for example – are invisible by themselves.

 19. Think vertical when planting borders